Binghamton University: 2024 Requirements, Scores & GPAs | CampusReel

 Join Extracurriculars that Align with Binghamton University’s Values.

 - Join your school band, a sports team or another group activity.
-If SUNY at Binghamton values music heavily, for example, then try to participate in an organization related to that topic.
+If Binghamton University values music heavily, for example, then try to participate in an organization related to that topic.

 - Volunteer in your hometown.
 Vestal has tons of ways to be involved beyond just the college.
-SUNY at Binghamton wants applicants that are also good ambassadors for the school - they want students who will give back to the local community and broader Vestal area in general.
+Binghamton University wants applicants that are also good ambassadors for the school - they want students who will give back to the local community and broader Vestal area in general.

 - Spend your summer doing something that speaks to your values, personal growth, leadership qualities and other less quantifiable characteristics.
 Binghamton University needs to see past your test scores and grades - they need to know that you will be a valuable and contributing member of their community.
 You are more than grades and test scores - your experiences should demonstrate that.